Wappsto/python-wappsto-iot/wappstoiot/README.md

 * [ ] Make a test to ensure that the timezones are right.
 * [ ] Documentation.
 * [ ] System Test.
+* [ ] If connection issue doing creation, reconnect or raise Error.